Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Conclusion

 \section{Conclusion}

-In this paper, we have considered how stability varies across different languages.
-This work is important because algorithms such as GloVe and word2vec continue to be used in a wide variety of scenarios, including the computational humanities and languages where large corpora are not available.
-We study the relationship between linguistic properties and stability, something that has been previously understudied.
-We draw out several aspects of this relationship, including that languages with more complex morphology tend to be less stable than languages with simpler morphology.
+In this paper, we considered how stability varies across different languages.
+This work is important because algorithms such as GloVe and word2vec continue to be effective methods in a wide variety of scenarios \cite{Arora2020ContextualEW}, particularly the computational humanities and languages where large corpora are not available.
+We studied the relationship between linguistic properties and stability, something that has been previously understudied.
+We drew out several aspects of this relationship, including that languages with more affixing tend to have less stable embeddings, and languages with no gender systems tend to have more stable embeddings.
 These insights can be used in future work to inform the design of embeddings in many languages.
+For example, this work suggests that future embedding space designs need to take into account gendered words and morphologically rich words with affixes.